-Our charter contains a general restriction on the accumulation of shares in excess of 8% of the capital stock.
+Simon Property's charter contains a general restriction on the accumulation of shares in excess of 8% of the capital stock.
 The charter permits the Simons to own up to 18%.
 Ownership is determined by the lower of amount of outstanding shares, voting power or value controlled.
-Our Board of Directors may, by majority vote, permit exceptions to those levels in circumstances where the board determines our ability to qualify as a REIT will not be jeopardized.
-A majority of our directors are required to be independent directors as defined by the charter.
-These restrictions on ownership may have the effect of delaying, deferring or preventing a transaction or a change in control that might otherwise be in the best interest of our stockholders.
-Other provisions of our charter and by-laws could have the effect of delaying or preventing a change of control even if some stockholders deem such a change to be in their best interests.
-These include provisions preventing holders of our common stock from acting by written consent and requiring that up to six directors in the aggregate may be elected by holders of Class B common stock and Class C common stock.
+Simon Property's Board of Directors may, by majority, vote, permit exceptions to those levels in circumstances where the board determines Simon Property's ability to qualify as a REIT will not be jeopardized.
+A majority of Simon Property's directors are required to be independent directors as defined by the charter.
+These restrictions on ownership may have the effect of delaying, deferring or preventing a transaction or a change in control that might otherwise might be in the best interest of our stockholders.
+Other provisions of Simon Property's charter and by-laws could have the effect of delaying or preventing a change of control even if some stockholders deem such a change to be in their best interests.
+These include provisions preventing holders of Simon Property's common stock from acting by written consent and requiring that up to six directors in the aggregate may be elected by holders of Simon Property Class B common stock and Simon Property Class C common stock.